measure-sh/measure/docs/api/sdk/README.md

   > ⚠ **Note**
   >
-  > A success response of `202 Accepted` means the server has accepted the request, but it may choose to not process & discard some events depending on various conditions.
+  > A success response of `202 Accepted` implies the server has accepted the request, but it may choose to not process & discard some events depending on various conditions.

 - Failed requests have the following response shape